Dinner at the Cemetery

 Thinking to myself that the Muslims must really hate this place, I suddenly noticed a very old man shuffling through the tables on the far side of the crowded restaurant-cemetery in a white knit skullcap placing flower petals on the graves.
 A group of men laughed loudly in the background.
 Waiters rushed thalis and plates of idlis and dosas to hungry customers.

 As Thomas and I sat in silence processing the bizarre scene, looking around at what is certainly the strangest restaurant we have ever eaten in, a waiter sped by waving incense sticks over the graves.
 Bizarre.
-It’s not a gimmick, not some strange idea of a theme restaurant, not listed in any guide book, it was just a little eatery that we had wondered into by chance, which happened to be a cemetery.
+The New Lucky Restaurant is not a gimmick, not some strange idea of a theme restaurant, not listed in any guide book, it was just a little eatery that we had wandered into by chance, which happened to be a cemetery.